 The time commitment to practicum is demanding.
-Candidates should be prepared for the taxing responsibilities of participating in the management of a classroom of 25+ children.
-Erikson expects its teacher candidates to come to practicum with a respect and concern for children; a solid foundation in liberal arts studies; skills, knowledge, and expertise in an area of concentration; an introductory background in materials and methods of teaching; a spirit of enthusiasm; and a willingness to learn from the environment in which they will be working.
+Candidates should be prepared for the taxing responsibilities of participating in the management of a classroom of 20+ children.
+Erikson expects its teacher candidates to come to practicum with a respect and concern for children; skills, knowledge, and expertise in early childhood; an introductory background in materials and methods of teaching; a spirit of enthusiasm; and a willingness to learn from the environment in which they will be working.

-Before a teacher candidate can begin the 10 weeks of full time or 20 weeks of half day student teaching, they must have approval from the Program Director.
-The Director of Teacher Education and other teacher education faculty, determines whether a candidate is ready for the responsibilities of practicum.
+Before a teacher candidate can begin the 10 weeks of full time or 20 weeks of half day of practicum, they must have approval from the Program Practicum Coordinator.
+The Director of Teacher Education, the practicum coordinator and other teacher education faculty, determines whether a candidate is ready for the responsibilities of practicum.
 Readiness includes:

-- Proficiency in early childhood content knowledge, including passing of ISBE test #206. - Successful completion of all professional education coursework; - Well-developed communication skills and effective working relationships with children, parents, supervising teacher, and school personnel; - A demeanor that conveys professionalism and cultural sensitivity; - A 10-week curriculum plan approved by the supervisor.
+- Proficiency in early childhood content knowledge, including passing of ISBE test #206 (not passing the content test by the required due date may result in the extension of the graduation date; students cannot enroll in final seminar or practicum if content test has not been passed by deadline). - Successful completion of all professional education coursework; - Well-developed communication skills and effective working relationships with children, parents, supervising teacher, and school personnel; - A demeanor that conveys professionalism and cultural sensitivity; - A 10-week curriculum plan approved by the supervisor and practicum coordinator.

-Philosophy and Goals for Student Teaching
+Philosophy and Goals for Practicum